datafolklabs/cement/doc/source/dev/quickstart.rst

 All modules imported into the root bootstrap become a part of the application permanently (meaning its not loaded as an optional plugin).
+You then want to move the plugins configuration from a separate plugin config to your primary applications configuration and remove 'enable_plugin' setting.

-Once you're ready to start coding, you can remove 'example' from the list of 'enabled_plugins' in your applications config.
+Once you're ready to start coding, you can disable the 'example' plugin by setting 'enable_plugin=false' in plugins.d/example.conf.
 That said, it is recommended to keep the example plugin included with our application, as this also provides a starting point for developers wanting to build external plugins for your application (explained later on).

 By default, the base application has a command named 'cmd1' created in the controller and the options -R/--root-option, --debug, --quiet, --json which are created in the bootstrap file.
+You can remove these from the bootstrap file so that they don't show up under '--help', however please note that --debug, --quiet, and --json are hard coded in the Cement framework and will still function if the user passes them at command line.

 The example plugin provides the 'example*' namespace, which has two commands under it called 'ex1', and 'ex2' created in the controller, as well as the